Executive Committee Biographies

 Jim is an assistant attorney general.
 He primarily advises the Department of Children, Youth, and Families on issues related to adolescent children in the Department’s care.
 His experience includes representing the state in dependency and termination cases at the trial and appellate level.
 Jim grew up in Shelton, Washington.
 He received a Bachelor of Arts degree with a focus in biology from the Evergreen State College in 2006 and a Juris Doctorate degree from Lewis and Clark Law School in 2009.
 Prior to joining the Attorney General’s office in 2016, Jim spent six years in private practice, practicing family law and representing children in dependency cases in Thurston County.
 In his free time he enjoys spending time with his wife and cats, water skiing and tending his flower garden in the summer, and fishing in the winter.

-Secretary/Treasurer Marci Comeau
+Chair-Elect Marci Comeau

 Marci Comeau (she/her) is a Managing Attorney at the Washington State Office of Public Defense in the Parents Representation Program.
-Prior to joining OPD, Marci worked as an Administrative Law Judge for the Washington State Office of Administrative Hearings.
+Prior to joining OPD, Marci worked as an administrative law judge for the Washington State Office of Administrative Hearings.
 From 2012 to 2020, Marci worked in public defense, representing parents and children in child welfare cases.
-From 2006 to 2012, Marci worked as an Assistant Attorney General, representing DSHS in child welfare cases.
+From 2006 to 2012, Marci worked as an assistant attorney general, representing DSHS in child welfare cases.
 Throughout her career, Marci has enjoyed providing local, statewide, and national trainings on various topics, including dependency practice and procedure, discovery, the harm of removal, and anti-racist practice.
 Throughout her career, Marci has provided local, statewide, and national trainings to stakeholders in the dependency system on topics including dependency practice and procedure, discovery, the harm of removal, the mental health of dependency practitioners, and anti-racist dependency practice.
 Marci sits on a variety of court and system improvement committees dedicated to changing the child welfare system.
 Marci holds a B.A. from the University of Washington and a J.D. from Seattle University School of Law.

 At-Large Member Kari Petrasek